ajaysonere/FlightsAndSearch/README.md

 ```

-- Once you have added your db config as listed above , go to src folder from your terminal and execute the `npx sequelize db:create`
+- Once you have added your db config as listed above , go to src folder from your terminal and execute the `npx sequelize db:create`  and then execute the `npx sequelize db:migrate` .

+#DB Design
+- Airplane Table
+- Flight Table
+- City Table
+- Airport Table

+- A flight belongs to the airplane but an airplane can be used in multiple flights .
+- A city has many airports but an airports belongs to one city .
+- One airports can have multiple flights but flights belongs to the one airports .
+-